akrzos/kubeSize/README.md

 # kubeSize

-Test project to plugin to kubectl and reveal k8s capacity data.
+kubeSize is a kubernetes CLI plugin to easily expose sizing and capacity data for Kubernetes clusters.

 # Develop